Non-Hermitian dynamics of a two-spin system with PT symmetry: Acknowledgements

 \section{Acknowledgements}

-The author is grateful to Kostas Makris for discussions.
+The author is grateful to Kostas Makris for discussions and insightful remarks.
 This work was supported by the project “ThunderSKY” funded by the Hellenic Foundation for Research and Innovation and the General Secretariat for Research and Innovation, under Grant No. 871.